Live from Abbey Road

 Live from Abbey Road is a 12-part, one-hour performance series/documentary that began filming its first season during 2006 at Abbey Road Studios in London.
 Season 2 was filmed between 2007 and 2008, season 3 was filmed in 2009 and Season 4 was filmed in 2011.
 The series features a total of 128 musical artists to date (about 32 per Season) -- usually two or three per show, performing up to five songs per session.
 The sessions are recorded without a live audience.
-Filmed in High-Definition with the occasional use of 35 mm lenses, the producers have sought to record performances which "look like a movie and sound like a record".
+Shot in HD video with the occasional use of 35 mm lenses, the producers have sought to record performances which "look like a movie and sound like a record".

 Broadcast licenses

 The series began broadcasting on Channel 4 / More 4 in the United Kingdom in January 2007 under a license from Channel 4.
 Since season 2 the series has been licensed for broadcast in 27 countries around the world, including: